|Glendale Police Department|

 Should you need to park your vehicle or a guest’s vehicle on the street overnight for a valid reason, contact the Police Department for permission.
 If you live on a private street this may be allowed.

 Tours are available for any residents or organizations by calling the Police Department.
 All scheduled tours must be verified one hour before the tour is to begin.

 If you plan to be out of town for an extended period of time, please contact us to specify your date of departure and arrival home.
 Our officers will physically check your home periodically while you are away so you can enjoy your vacation knowing your home is secure.

 GLENDALE NIGHT OUT

-Check your local newspaper and Glendale newsletter for information regarding this yearly October event.
-For further information, see Annual Events.
+Check your local newspaper and Glendale newsletter for information regarding this yearly event.
+For further information, see Annual Events on the home page.

 The Police Department offers a wide variety of clinics such as home safety, drug and alcohol awareness, school safety, etc. For further information on these and other clinics available, contact Assistant Chief of Police, Bob Catlett.

 This program is a good example of how citizens and their police department work together to prevent and solve crimes within their community.
 Before a neighborhood can participate, 80% of the residents must attend a Neighborhood Watch training program to include topics such as personal and physical security, environmental design, learning what to report and forming partnerships.
 Contact Crime Prevention Specialist Bob Catlett for more details in becoming part of this program.